-The undersigned shareholder(s) hereby acknowledge(s) receipt of the Notice of Annual Meeting of Shareholders of Altisource Portfolio Solutions S.A. to be held on May 18, 2016, or any adjournment or postponement thereof and a Proxy Statement for the Annual Meeting prior to the signing of this proxy
+The undersigned shareholder(s) hereby acknowledge(s) receipt of the Notice of Special General Meeting of Shareholders of Altisource Portfolio Solutions S.A. to be held on August 18, 2016, and at any adjournment or postponement thereof, and a Proxy Statement for the Special Meeting prior to the signing of this proxy.